OHDSI/Vocabulary-v5.0/working/local_environment/README.md

 # Import Source Data

-Filling out source tables according to instructions for a vocabulary.
+Filling out source tables according to instructions for vocabulary you are going to work.

 # Start the Vocabulary Development Process